relevvo/relevvo-test/README.md

 The frontend is a React app, so maybe the most natural way is to start with create-next-app (https://nextjs.org/docs/api-reference/create-next-app).

 For the debate question, you can subsitute Python v/s Golang with a comparison of the tradeoffs of two web backend frameworks which can be used to build API endpoints and views to support a React.js app.
 For example, Next.js v/s Django.
-Or if you are frontend focus, maybe a comparison of React v/s Vue.
+Or if you are frontend focussed, maybe a comparison of React v/s Vue.

 You could submit all of the above as a pull request on this repository or a new GitHub repository.